rmaccrimm/PL-Compiler/README.md

 ## Build Instructions
 This project uses CMake to automatically generate makefiles.
-It has been tested to ensure it builds and runs on the linux lab computers.
+It has been tested to ensure it builds and runs on the linux lab computers without any compilation or runtime errors.

 From the project root directory run the following commands:
 ```